-rationalize serve to those behaviors.
+serve tο rationalize those behaviors.
 Therefore, knowledge of individual or group beliefs can be useful in comprehending or making sense of their activities.
 We will use the iceberg model for classifying culture to illustrate two levels of meaning, as depicted.
-Beliefs and values, portraved by the deeper and greater level of submerged iceberg. the are seldom visible, but are indicated / hinted at / referenced by our symbols behaviors and (top level).
-It is important to recognize, though, that the parts of culture that are not visible (under the waterline) are informing and shaping what is being made visible (above the waterline).
+Beliefs and values, portraved by the deeper and greater level of submerged iceberg, seldom visible, but are indicated / hinted at / referenced by our behaviors and symbols (top level). lt is important to recognize, though, that the parts of culture that are not visible (under the waterline) are informing and shaping what is being made visible (above the waterline).